 The 600 gallon copper pot still…see more amazing pictures from the distillery here.

 So let´s move on to the tasting – the rum has a golden amber color and the nose is fruity with notes of apricot and ripe tropical fruits like macerated banana, it´s warm and inviting.

 In the mouth the woodiness hits you and there´s a strong alcohol sharpness, a burn which slowly mellows down and warms your throat.
 It`s a bit astringent, some citrus notes and ripe tropical fruits same as in the nose followed by some caramel that smooths it out.
 The finish is quite long.

-It´s strong and quite sharp but definitely not harsh, and if you like sipping on strong rums i believe you`ll like this, but when you mix with it, it´s a whole different thing and i think this rum really shines in cocktails.
-It`s made in a different way than the traditional long barrel aging so i won`t compare it with those rums, this is a rum on it´s own.
+It´s strong and quite sharp but when you mix with it, it´s a whole different thing and I think this rum really shines in cocktails.
+It`s made in a different way than the traditional long barrel aging so I won`t compare it with those rums, this is a rum on it´s own.
 And now, let`s wrap it up with a few rum drinks:

 4 oz unsweetened pineapple juice

 1 oz Coco Real (or Coco Lopez) coconut cream

 Shake all ingredients with crushed ice and pour unstrained into a coconut shell or other suitable glass or tiki mug.
 Dust with grated nutmeg or cinnamon and garnish with a mini pineapple. (or pineapple chunk, leaf and cinnamon stick)

 My version of Battery Harris’ Ocho Rios Cocktail, using Lost Spirits Polynesian Inspired rum and garnished with brown sugar-coffee rim and a tropical leaf.

 0.5 oz Aperol